Phyo-Thu-Nyein/planet-travel/README.md

 # planet-travel
-a side project developed while learning just a newbie learning things... nth special.
+A side project developed while learning.
+Just a newbie learning things... nth special.
+Responsive? - No, but working on it.